Topology of random geometric complexes: a survey: Extending to manifolds

 These differences stem from the fact that in the subcritical regime the Betti numbers computation is very `local', and locally, a $m$-dimensional manifold looks very similar to $\R^m$.
 In the critical regime we also have very similar statements to the Euclidean setup.

 The main difference in studying manifolds shows up when we study the vanishing of the homology.
-When studying compact and convex bodies, Theorem \ref{thm:regimes1} states that homology completely vanishes when $r \sim \left(\frac{\log n}{n}\right )^{1/d}$.
-Sampling from a manifold, upon coverage we expect the homology of the complex $\C(n,r)$ not to vanish but rather to be equal to the homology of $\cM$.
+When studying compact and convex bodies, Theorem \ref{thm:regimes1} states that homology completely vanishes when $\Lambda \sim \log n$ (or $r \sim \left(\frac{\log n}{n}\right )^{1/d}$).
+Sampling from a manifold, by the Nerve Lemma, we expect that upon coverage the homology of the complex $\C_r(n)$ will not vanish but rather become equal to the homology of $M$.
 This result is stated in the following theorem.

 \begin{theorem}[Bobrowski--Mukherjee, \cite{BM14}] Let $\epsilon > 0$ be fixed.
 If